EmptyWork/emptywork.github.io/src/articles/blog/2022-04-13-accessibility-the-future-of-web-development.md

 [[toc]]

-Right now we are lived in the future, and the crossroad of the next gen of Web Development, many said that **Web 3.0** or `Blockchain based (decentralized)` is the future of web development, while its true that **Web 3.0** will probably dominate the market for the next decades, we can't forget that one aspect of Web development often being **forgotten** by the developers.
-It is `Accessibility`.
+Right now, we are living in the future and at the crossroad of the _next-gen of Web Development_.
+Many said that **Web 3.0** or ==Blockchain-based (decentralized)== is the _future of web development_.

+**Web 3.0 will probably dominate website development for the next decades**.
+Developer often _**neglects**_ one of the aspects of web development which is ==accessibility==.

 ## What is Accessibility?

-**Accessibility** can be defined as a way to make application more inclusive and easier to navigate for those that have special needs.
-With that in mind, **Accessibility** quite important in these time and age, with more access to internet around the world that also means more people with wide range of special needs started to have access to internet.
+**Accessibility** can be explained to make applications more inclusive and easier to navigate for those with special needs.
+With that in mind, accessibility is significant in this time and age.
+More access to the internet across the globe also means more people with a wide range of special needs started to have access to the internet.

-**Accessibility** it self aren't a new concept in `programming world`, ever since the first code being written people been trying to make it more accessible for everyone to start using it, from _command-line based system_ until _graphical based system_ it slowly try to integrate the aspect of ease of using with the complexity of a system itself, but we can't denied that sometimes we need to sacrificed something, and most of the time **"we"** prefer to make the program more complex with the sacrifice of the ease of use itself.
+**Accessibility** itself isn’t a new concept in the ==programming world==.
+Ever since the code was invented, people have been trying to make it more accessible for everyone to start using it, starts from _command-line-based systems_ to _graphical-based systems_ slowly trying to integrate the aspect of ease of use with the complexity of a system itself, and we can’t deny that sometimes we need to sacrifice something and most of the time **“we”** prefer to make the program more complex with the sacrifice of the ease of use itself.

 ## The Current state of Accessibility

-While **accessibility still in back burner** for most of web developers, some initiative already being launch by large companies to help teach people and rise awareness about it, for example one of my favourite project that I recommended is [A11y](https://www.a11yproject.com/), or the one that from [IBM](https://www.ibm.com/able/).
+**Most developers did not plan for accessibility when creating a new system or website**, with [A11y](https://www.a11yproject.com/) as one of the initiatives launched by big companies such as Google, Facebook, and Microsoft to help address this issue and raise awareness or an [IBM-based](https://www.ibm.com/able/) initiative with the same purpose.

-**Both of the projects** in the end aims to help people to make the web more accessible and more easy to navigate, with `IBM more focus on providing a tool` to test and help develop a better experience for people with special needs, while `A11yProjects want to give out` easy and concise steps to follow for developers to do when they creating a new system or website.
+**Both projects** aim to help people make the web more accessible and easy to navigate.
+IBM is more focused on providing a tool to test and help develop a better experience for people with special needs. ==A11yProjects wants to give easy and concise steps== for developers to follow when creating a new system or website.

 ## The future of Accessibility

-While talking about the future itself, is quite a stretch itself, but for me I think the future of accessibility is quite mixed, because while there is some initiative that being launch and more people start to be more aware of these problems, at the same time with the rise of Web 3.0 and the development of Web Development enlarge, more people start to deep dive into this field, while *we can't denied that the more people the more pace the development* will happened but at the same time, with that many new developers, some of them will probably takes years or even decades to even start to look into Accessibility itself.
+Talking about the future of website development is quite a stretch in itself.
+I think the future state of accessibility is quite mixed.
+Because even with all initiatives launched by big companies and more developers caring about accessibility, however, ==the rise of Web 3.0 has accelerated the pace of development== and more people motivated to learn more about web development, but it also has become a distraction for newer developers who started learning web development and who are not familiar with accessibility could result in a long time for adoption by the masses.

-`We can just hope that eventually` there will be more an easy way for developers to fully test and have more comprehensive knowledge on how to develop and maintain website with accessibility in mind.
+==We can only hope== there will be an easy way for developers to entirely test and have more comprehensive knowledge of developing and maintaining a website with accessibility in mind.